 The camp comprises guest accommodation, a dining tent and a lounge tent.

-The camp consists of eight guest tents each with accommodation for two people.
+The camp consists of nine guest tents each with accommodation for two people.
 Each tent has its own toilet and shower, so you can enjoy the luxury of en-suite living 'safaris style', with hot water heated over a log fire and bought to your shower when you're ready.

 Low watt LED lighting in each of the tents runs off rechargeable batteries and solar panels, and for dining guests can enjoy the romance of candles and lanterns - a truly authentic tented camp experience.